digideskio/support-tools/mdb-wt/tour.md

     00001076:     EOO
     ...

-The leaf node contains a sequence of key-value pairs, where
+The leaf node contains a sequence of key/value pairs (844/2 pairs in this case), where:

 * The key is a BSON document containing fields whose names are the empty string, and whose values are the fields of the key.
 In this